Job Maseko: Life after the war

 After the war, like many other demobilised soldiers, he gained little recognition in the world of civilian life.
-In addition, the Apartheid based general rule governing pension awards was that Coloured pension scales should amount to three-fifths and African pension scales to two-fifths of the rate applicable to whites.
-Most African ex-servicemen who had cherished high hopes of their post-war world were disillusioned when they could not find employment based on the new skills they had acquired in the army and that the standard of living to which they were accustomed whilst members of the South African forces were no longer applicable.
+In addition, the Apartheid-based general rule governing pension awards was that Coloured pension scales should amount to three-fifths and African pension scales to two-fifths of the rate applicable to whites.
+Most African ex-servicemen who had cherished high hopes of their post-war world were disillusioned when they could not find employment based on the new skills they had acquired in the army and that the standard of living to which they were accustomed while members of the South African forces were no longer applicable.
 For Maseko and members of the NMC, post-war South Africa was very much the same as the pre-1939 South Africa.

 Maseko was struck and killed by a train on 7 March 1952; at the time of his death, he was so poor that his funeral was paid for by borrowed and donated funds.
 He was buried in the Payneville Township Cemetery in Springs, South Africa.

 His death certificate gives his age as "+/- 30 years", which suggests that he was born around 1922.
 If so, he would have been about 20 years old at the time of the act for which he was decorated.